pvalderas/iot-enhancedBP-protege-plugin/README.md

 This repository contains a Protegee plugin to facilitate the creation of high-level events from low-level context data within the microservice architecture to support IoT-enhanced BPs available in the following Github repository: [iot-enhanced-business-process-infrastructure](https://github.com/pvalderas/iot-enhanced-business-process-infrastructure).
 According to this architecture, business microservices are in charge of managing IoT devices and publish low-level context data in an Event bus.
 A Context Monitor is in charge of analyzing this data and apply SPARQL rules in order to indentify and inject high-level events into a BP Controller microservice that is responsible of executing a BPMN model.

 The plugin of this repository facilitates the creation of the SPARQL rules from the context data published in the Event Bus.
-It is an extension of the SPARQL Tab plugin available in the follwing [Github repository](https://github.com/protegeproject/sparql-query-plugin)
+It is an extension of the SPARQL Tab plugin available in the following [Github repository](https://github.com/protegeproject/sparql-query-plugin)

 # About